nycallusion/kilimanjaro/README.md

 ![](/gifs/cart-selection.gif)

 The navigation bar handles the Search and the Shopping cart components.
-The search bar can filter through All, Catergory, Name , and Decription while the sorting after the search can sort by price.
-The shopping cart component will updated the total price of the item inside while also being able to remove or update quantities of the item.
+The search bar can filter through All, Category, Name, and Description while the sorting after the search can sort by price.
+The shopping cart component will update the total price of the item inside while also being able to remove or update quantities of the item.

 * * *